Art Loves Math

 Here what's most important is, not to treat the estimate as a "mistake".
 Brain-friendly education means the attitude of the adult/teacher is "I love thinking about math with you".
 In my example, I used my big mistake as an opportunity to do more calculations.

 Take a drawing the child has made - I used Cardinal in Snow, drawn by Jessica age 7 (me, 1966).
 Invite the child to watch you build a "version" of their picture, using tiles, sticks, and points.
 Demonstrate that pieces are removed from the boxes one by one, and tell the child that these boxes are never dumped.
 Demonstrate rearranging the design until you are happy with it, and being content with the two versions never completely matching.
 Photograph the build, and print a copy if desired.
+Leave the build in place for at least one day.

 Picture